sebschlicht/backupnas/README.md

     ln -s ~/.nb/samba.config ~/.nb/backup.config

 That's it.
-The next time the user logs into his account and backups haven't been made for a day, *NB* will push our directories to their respective remote location on *pi* via SSH using the user's SSH key.
+The next time the user logs into his account and backups haven't been made for a day, *NB* will push our directories to their respective location on the mounted Samba share.

 ## Related